PetmeetlyPetmeetly

 The quick version.
 Each point is explained and sourced in the sections below.

-Should you breed your Persian?
+Should you breed your Persian cat?

 Short answer